daytonaio/content/guides/20240820_guide_template copy.md

 ### Push Changes to GitHub

-Use following commands to push the developed feature in to your local repository.
+Use the following commands to push the developed feature into your local repository.

 ```bash
 git add .